Why You Should Eat an Anti-Inflammatory Diet

 It just may be that eating a healthier diet will give you more energy, since it should reduce inflammation and pain.
 In addition, the healthier diet may prevent a heart attack or a stroke.
 For those with an autoimmune disease, this type of diet can make a big difference in the your pain level.

 Foods That Cause Inflammation

 If you choose to follow an anti-inflammatory diet, the Mediterranean diet is thought to be a healthier choice.
-This diet includes fruits, vegetables, fish, and whole grains, and limits unhealthy fats.
+This diet includes fruits, vegetables, fish and whole grains, plus it limits unhealthy fats.

 Inflammation and Disease

 Low-grade, systemic, and chronic inflammation are more severe.
 Medical conditions that are longer lasting can cause long-term body changes.
 Autoimmune diseases, such as systemic lupus, rheumatoid arthritis, and asthma are common types of a chronic medical conditions linked to inflammation.

 - Autoimmune diseases, such as lupus and rheumatoid arthritis

 Irritants include smoking, excessive alcohol intake, high-fat diets or perhaps not receiving enough healthy nutrients.
 A great deal of research is ongoing to fully understand the role of chronic inflammation and how to control it.

 Cholesterol lowering drugs are one way doctors try to control the risk of heart disease and strokes, but what about all the other diseases connected to inflammation?